cjohansen/cjohansen-no/resources/md/querying-across-datomic-databases.md

 _only_ the facts that were inserted after the specified point in time.
 In this case, the user was created before that time, and simply isn't a part of this particular database/view.
 To mitigate, we can query two databases: Find the requests in the filtered database, and the user in the entire database.
+This can be achieved by simply passing multiple databases to the query.
+When we do, we must name them (other than `$`) and be explicit about which database to match individual facts with.

 ```clj
 (let [db (d/db conn)]